A Compact Index for Order-Preserving Pattern Matching: Problem formulation and previous results

 Let $T[1,n]$ denote a sequence of $n=|T|$ numerical values.
 We write $T[i]$ to denote the $i$-th element and $T[j,k]$ to denote the subsequence $T[j]T[j+1]\cdots T[k]$.
 Given two sequences $P$, $Q$, we say that they are {\em order isomorphic}, and write $P\approx Q$, if $|P|=|Q|$ and the relative order of $P$'s and $Q$'s elements is the same, that is

 Hence $(1,3,4,2)$ is order isomorphic to $(100,200,999,101)$ but not to $(1,3,4,5)$.
-Given a reference sequence $T[1,n]$ and a pattern $P[1,p]$ the {\em order preserving pattern matching problem} consists in finding all subsequences $T[i+1, i+p]$ such that $T[i+1,i+p]\approx P[1,p]$.
-In this paper we consider the offline version of the problem in which the sequence $T$ is given in advance and we are allowed to preprocess it in order to speedup subsequent searches.
+Given a reference sequence $T[1,n]$ and a pattern $P[1,p]$ the {\em order-preserving pattern matching problem} consists in finding all subsequences $T[i+1, i+p]$ such that $T[i+1,i+p]\approx P[1,p]$.
+In this paper we consider the offline version of the problem in which the sequence $T$ is given in advance and we are allowed to preprocess it in order to speed up subsequent searches.

-For the offline problem, the authors of~\cite{spire/CrochemoreIKKLPRRW13} describe a generalization of the Suffix Tree data structure that reports the occurrences of a pattern $P$ in $\Oh(|P|+\occ)$ time, where $\occ$ is the number of (order-preserving) occurrences.
-Like the classical Suffix Tree, the one described in~\cite{spire/CrochemoreIKKLPRRW13} has the drawback of using $\Oh(n \log n)$ bits of space.
-The only other offline solution we are aware of is the one in~\cite{stringology/ChhabraKT15} where the authors build an index which is used as a filter to get a list of potential matches.
-The index used in~\cite{stringology/ChhabraKT15} is a FM-index~\cite{isci/FerraginaM01} built on the binary sequence $t_1 \cdots t_{n-1}$ such that $t_i=1$ iff $T[i+1]>T[i]$.
-The pattern to be searched is also transformed with the same rule and the corresponding binary string is searched in the index.
-This provides a list of potential matches that are later verified using the actual sequence~$T$.

-In this paper, following a well established research line~\cite{csur/NavarroM07}, we consider the problem of designing a {\em compressed index} for the Order Preserving Matching problem.
-We describe a data structure that uses roughly 30\% of the space used by the sequence~$T$, and supports the efficient retrieval of order isomorphic subsequences.
-Our starting point is a generalization of the index in~\cite{stringology/ChhabraKT15}.
-However, instead of extracting a binary sequence from $T$ we use a sliding window of size $q$ and we extract an {\em order component} defined over the alphabet $\{0,1,\ldots,q-1\}$.
-In addition, we compute a {\it $\delta$ component} containing the information not stored in the order component.
-We show that these components can be compactly stored and at the same time used as an index for Order Preserving Matching.

-Our solution makes use of {\it compressed suffix array} implemented using a FM-index~\cite{isci/FerraginaM01}.
-The reader should be familiar with the basic concepts of this data structure, namely the fact that it works in terms of ranges of Suffix Array rows (even if the Suffix Array itself is not available) and its two basic operations: {\em backward search} and {\em LF mapping}~\cite{csur/NavarroM07}.